epochlab/LAM/README.md

 ### Q&A
 ? | Notes
 ------- | -------
-State-transition graphs | A set of states, a set of events or inputs that can trigger transitions between states, and a set of transitions that describe how the system operates from one state to another in response to events or inputs.
+[State-transition graphs](https://en.wikipedia.org/wiki/State_diagram) | A set of states, a set of events or inputs that can trigger transitions between states, and a set of transitions that describe how the system operates from one state to another in response to events or inputs.
-Community structures (Clusters) | Patterns that are similar to each other are grouped together into the same community, while patterns that are dissimilar from each other are grouped into different communities.
+[Community structure](https://en.wikipedia.org/wiki/Community_structure) | Patterns that are similar to each other are grouped together into the same community, while patterns that are dissimilar from each other are grouped into different communities.
-Auto-association weights |  Weights that connect a neuron to itself; used to complete or recover the missing or corrupted parts of the pattern.
+[Auto-association weights](https://en.wikipedia.org/wiki/Autoassociative_memory) |  Weights that connect a neuron to itself; used to complete or recover the missing or corrupted parts of the pattern.
-Hetero-association weights | weights that connect two different neurons; when a new pattern is presented to the network, hetero-associative weights retrieve the stored pattern most similar to the input pattern.
+[Hetero-association weights](https://en.wikipedia.org/wiki/Autoassociative_memory) | weights that connect two different neurons; when a new pattern is presented to the network, hetero-associative weights retrieve the stored pattern most similar to the input pattern.
+Assembly specific inhibition | Negative associated weights are weights in a neural network that represent inhibitory connections between neurons; where neurons compete with each other to become active.
 Local and global inhibitory circuits |
 Pattern overlap |
 Cell assembilies |
 Abstract excitatory and inhibitatory activity |
-Assembly specific inhibition | Negative associated weights are weights in a neural network that represent inhibitory connections between neurons; where neurons compete with each other to become active.
-Entorhinal grid cells | Spatial navigation and memory; each grid cell has a unique firing pattern, with multiple peaks of activity that form a hexagonal grid pattern.
+[Entorhinal grid cells](https://en.wikipedia.org/wiki/Grid_cell) | Spatial navigation and memory; each grid cell has a unique firing pattern, with multiple peaks of activity that form a hexagonal grid pattern.
 Relationship between LAM and Laplacian |
-Adjacency graph matrices | A square matrix that represents a graph.
+[Adjacency graph matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) | A square matrix that represents a graph.
 The rows and columns of the matrix correspond to the vertices of the graph, and the entries of the matrix indicate whether there is an edge between two vertices.
-Laplacian eigenvectors | A square matrix constructed from the adjacency matrix; which encodes the relationships between the vertices.
+[Laplacian eigenvectors](https://en.wikipedia.org/wiki/Laplacian_matrix) | A square matrix constructed from the adjacency matrix; which encodes the relationships between the vertices.
 The Laplacian matrix is a useful tool to study various properties of graphs, such as connectivity and community structure.
 Sub-goal finding in RL | Identifying intermediate goals or sub-goals that can help an agent achieve its ultimate objective more efficiently.
-Kronecker delta | A mathematical function that takes two indices [i] and [j] and returns 1 if they are equal and 0 otherwise.
+[Kronecker delta](https://en.wikipedia.org/wiki/Kronecker_delta) | A mathematical function that takes two indices [i] and [j] and returns 1 if they are equal and 0 otherwise.

 ### References: